NEED HELP? GET IN TOUCH WITH US

 Can I amend or cancel my order?

+We are only able to amend the billing/shipping address.
 You will not be able to amend the size/colour of the item(s); remove or add item(s); or change the payment mode

 Why do I see double records on my online bank statement for my purchase?